Ajax23/PoreMS/docsrc/workflow.rst

            =\frac{[M]}{[N_A]}[\rho_n]\cdot10\frac{\text{kg}}{\text m^3}

 where the square brackets mean, that only the variables value is taken.
-Since finding full molecules in a subvolume is difficult, the atoms of the specified molecule are counted in the subvolumes and the result is then divided by the number of atoms the molecule consists of.
+Since finding full molecules in a sub volume is difficult, the atoms of the specified molecule are counted in the sub volumes and the result is then divided by the number of atoms the molecule consists of.

 .. note::

-  Neecessary parameters like reservoir length and pore diameter can be imported from the backed up pore object.
+  Necessary parameters like reservoir length and pore diameter can be imported from the backed-up pore object.

 .. raw:: html